Adam Thielen

-Adam John Thielen (born August 22, 1990) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Minnesota State Mavericks and signed with the Vikings as an undrafted free agent in 2013, playing for them for ten seasons.
+Adam John Thielen (born August 22, 1990) is an American former professional football player who was a wide receiver for 13 seasons in the National Football League (NFL).
+He played college football for the Minnesota State Mavericks and signed with the Minnesota Vikings as an undrafted free agent in 2013, playing for them for 10 seasons.
 Thielen holds several NFL records, including eight straight games over 100+ yards receiving, and 74 receptions in the first half of a season.
-Thielen has also played for the Carolina Panthers.
+Thielen also played in the NFL for the Carolina Panthers and Pittsburgh Steelers.

 Early life

-Born in Detroit Lakes, Minnesota, to Pete and Jayne Thielen, Thielen, alongside his cousins, grew up rooting for the Vikings and idolized Pro Football Hall of Fame wide receivers Cris Carter and Randy Moss, wearing their Vikings jerseys while practicing in his back yard as a child.
+Born in Detroit Lakes, Minnesota, to Pete and Jayne Thielen, alongside his cousins, Adam grew up rooting for the Vikings and idolized Pro Football Hall of Fame wide receivers Cris Carter and Randy Moss, wearing their Vikings jerseys while practicing in his back yard as a child.
 He attended Detroit Lakes High School, where he participated in four sports (football, basketball, baseball and golf).
 In football, he helped lead the Lakers to a 9–1 season and was an All-conference and All-state selection in his senior season.
 That same year, he also was a member of a Detroit Lakes golf team that won the 2008 2A Minnesota state championship.